Tengnueng Sitjaesairoong

 Tengnueng Sitjaesairoong (เต็งหนึ่ง ศิษย์เจ๊สายรุ้ง; born October 6, 1992), formerly known as Super-X Por.
 Petchnamchai, is a Thai Muay Thai fighter from the Nakhon Sawan Province of Central Thailand.
 He is a 2014 King's Cup Super 8 Tournament winner.

 Tengnueng is known for his tendency of knocking out opponents early in his fights, usually within the first round.

 He has achieved fame on Thai Fight.
 Fighting in a larger weight class than most Thai fighters, Tengnueng has become a fan favorite in the promotion and is a main event staple.
-He is a 2015 Thai Fight 70kg Tournament Champion.
+He is a 2015 Thai Fight 70kg Tournament Champion, 2020 Thai Fight Kard Chuek 72.5kg Tournament Champion, and 2023 Thai Fight Kard Chuek 72.5kg Tournament Champion.

 As of November 2021, Tengnueng is ranked the No. 6 light heavyweight by WBC Muaythai.

 Early years

 Tengnueng Sitjaesairoong was born Ekkapan Somboonsab on October 6, 1992, in Nakhon Sawan, Thailand.

 He started practicing Muay Thai at the age of 6, receiving training from his father, a former Muay Thai fighter.
 In his early days, he would partake in 3-round fights.